pgbouncer/pgbouncer/test/README.md

     This test is run by `make check` if TLS support is enabled.

+- `gss/test.sh`

+    Tests GSS functionality.
+Otherwise very similar to `test.sh`.

+    This test is run by `make check` if GSS support is enabled.

 - `hba_test`

     Tests hba parsing.
 Run `make all` to build and `./hba_test` to execute.